JONATHAN CHERRY: What did you want to be growing up?

 FLORE DIAMANT: I think it went from being a ballerina to fashion designer to graphic designer/photographer to…I still don’t know.
 There probably was something more academic on the way too.

-JC: Are there any emerging artists inspiring you at the moment?
+JC: Who or what is inspiring you at the moment?

-JC: Where are you currently living and how is it shaping you?
+JC: Where are you based right now and how is it shaping you?

-JC: One piece of advice to recent photography graduates?
+JC: One piece of advice to photography graduates?